ElvenTools/elven-tools-website/src/docs/jump-start.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/resGP6a7_34" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+Then you can also initialize the Minter Dapp template by using `elven-tools init-dapp`.
+Check how to start with it here: [How to start with the Dapp](/docs/how-to-start-with-the-dapp.html).

 ### Longer step-by-step guides

 The Elven Tools includes the Smart Contract, CLI tool, and Minter Dapp for NFT launches.
 Every part of it can be used as a separate tool.
 But the best is to use it all together.
 You can, of course, use the Smart Contract separately using, for example, erdpy, but the elven-tools cli gives you a lot of simplification with the process.
 You don't have to think about proper arguments because it will ask you for them.
 Let's see what the workflow could look like.